 Alberto Pedro Calderón was born on September 14, 1920, in Mendoza, Argentina, a city at the foot of the Andes.
 With its strong desert climate, its eternally snow- capped mountains, its picturesque vineyards and olive orchards - where Alberto roamed freely as a child - Mendoza left an indelible imprint on Alberto's imagination; he would return to it often later in life.

 Alberto's father, Don Pedro, was a physician (a urologist), his mother, Haydée, a free-spirited woman who allegedly was the first woman in Mendoza to drive a car.
 Realizing how gifted Alberto was, his father, at the dinner table, challenged the boy to make rapid mental calculations, or alternatively played classical music for him and his older sister, Nenacha.
-Don Pedro must undoubtedly have subscribed to Leibniz's famous saying: "Music is the secret arithmetic of the soul, unaware of its act of counting."
+Later, upon remarrying, he coaxed the same skill set out of his younger son, Calixto Pedro Calderón, also a well-respected mathematician.
+Therefore, Don Pedro must undoubtedly have subscribed to Leibniz's famous saying: "Music is the secret arithmetic of the soul, unaware of its act of counting."

 Alberto's mother died unexpectedly when he was twelve years old and the father decided to send him to a boys' boarding school in Switzerland, the Montana Knabeninstitut near Zürich.
 The idea was to prepare him for what was regarded at that time as the finest engineering school in the world, the ETH (Eidgenössische Technische Hochschule) in Zürich.
 Here the boy met his destiny in the person of Prof. Save Bercovici, who awakened in Alberto his true vocation: his passion for Mathematics.
 Having committed an act of mischief in the presence of the professor, Alberto expected to be punished.
 But instead the math professor promised to pardon the boy if he could solve a problem in Geometry, namely: to construct with ruler and compass only, an isosceles triangle, given the height and the sum of the length of the base and one of its sides.
 Alberto solved the problem, Prof. Bercovici became his mentor and mathematics moved permanently to the center of his mental life.
 At age fourteen, Alberto had to return to Argentina.
 He finished his high school studies in Mendoza.
 But the two years that Alberto spent in Switzerland as a schoolboy, were a mind-opening, life-transforming experience that contributed in no small measure to the breath of intellectual interests and quiet self-confidence that he exhibited all his life.